 If you would like a Communication Partner or Communication Assistance, all you have to do is let us know!
-You can let us know before your First Appointment or during the Appointment.
+You can let us know before your Appointment or during the Appointment.
 We will then connect you with Two Way Street to organise a Communication Partner or provide Communication Assistance throughout your case.

 The Questions Everyone Asks...